Zncl2222/pyfastexcel/README.md

 ## Usage

-The index assignment is now avaliable in `Workbook` and the `FastWriter`.
+The index assignment is now avaliable in `Workbook` and the `StreamWriter`.
 Here is the example usage:

 ```python